 At Eastern Pacific Shipping Pte.
-Ltd., Eastern Pacific Shipping (UK) Limited and Quantum Pacific Shipping Services Pte.
-Ltd. (together, the "Company"), we are committed to conducting our business with honesty, integrity and accountability.
+Ltd. and Eastern Pacific Shipping (UK) Limited (together, the "Company"), we are committed to conducting our business with honesty, integrity and accountability.

-This Code of Business Conduct ("Code") sets out our values and establishes our collective commitment to the highest ethical standards.
+This Code of Business Conduct (the "Code") sets out our values and establishes our collective commitment to the highest ethical standards.
 The principles espoused in the Code should guide your actions and behaviours.
 Our Code also includes references to the relevant policies and contact persons that you can consult if you have any questions.